scollet1/MLB_AI_stat_tracker/README.md

 # MMA Fight Predictor
 rolls off the tongue, doesn't it?

+MMA Fight Predictor is my implementation of a neural network classifier with data from the Sportsradar API.
+The algorithm analyzes fighter staistics and runs simulated fights in order to classify who is a winner in any fight.
+The data is pulled from real-world sources via XML

 I programmed this entirely on the computers at my school's lab.
 Due to the restrictions on user privileges, dependencies were near impossible to install.
 To make environment setup easier, I recommend using Docker.

 In short, Docker is like a virtual machine that runs a simulated environment.
 This makes version management easier and allows us to run the same code with as little issues as possible.